n0rdy/n0rdy-blog/content/about/about.md

 If you like my blog and don't want to miss new posts, subscribe to my newsletter below.
 The new issue is sent once I publish a new post - it's not quite often, so you won't get spammed.

-See the previous issues of my newsletter [here](https://mail.n0rdy.foo/archive).

 Have fun! =)